natej/panos-upgrade/tests/mock_panorama/README.md

 A stateful simulation server for testing PAN-OS upgrades without touching production firewalls.

+> **Note:** The PAN-OS Upgrade Manager now uses direct firewall connections for all operations except device discovery.
+This mock server simulates both Panorama (for `show devices connected`) and direct firewall connections (for all other operations).
+The same server endpoint handles both types of requests.

 ## Features

 - ✅ **Realistic API Responses** - XML responses matching PAN-OS format